MerginMaps/docs/src/field/filtering/index.md

 :::

 ## Enable and define filtering in QGIS
-Filters can be enabled and defined in QGIS in **Project Properties**.
+Filters can be enabled and defined in QGIS in **Project Properties** for GeoPackage layers.

 ::: tip Plugin upgrade
 If you do not see the **Filtering** option in the **Project properties**, check for [plugin upgrades](../../setup/install-mergin-maps-plugin-for-qgis/#plugin-upgrade).